mt-shihab26/dsa_library/README.md

       - `x ^ y == 0 // x == y`
       - `x ^ x ^ x = x // len even`
       - `x ^ x ^ x ^ x = 0 // len odd`
+    - BIT LOW: Think about each bit separately.
+That's it.
+It will make your life real comfy.
+    - The complexity of bitwise operations in bitset of size is O(size/32) or O(size/64)

 # Path